Elbow replacement - dischargeTotal elbow arthroplasty - discharge; Endoprosthetic elbow replacement - discharge

 Your elbow area may feel warm and tender for 2 to 4 weeks after surgery.
 The swelling should go down during this time.

 For the first week after surgery, you may have a soft splint on your arm to hold your elbow in place.
-Some people need to use a harder splint or brace that has a hinge when the incision has healed
+After the incision has healed, you may need to use a harder splint or brace that has a hinge.

-You will need to wait 4 to 6 weeks before you can drive.
-Your surgeon or physical therapist will tell you when it is ok.
+You will need to wait 6 to 8 weeks before you can drive.
+Your surgeon or physical therapist will tell you when it is OK.

 You may be able to start using your elbow as soon as 12 weeks after surgery.
 Full recovery can take up to a year.

 How much you can use your arm and when you can start using it will depend on the condition of your new elbow.
 Be sure to ask the surgeon what limits you may have.

 The surgeon will have you go to physical therapy to help you gain strength and use of your arm:

 - If you have a splint, you may need to wait a few weeks to start therapy.

 - Before starting physical therapy, ask your surgeon if you should begin to increase movement in your elbow by gently bending it back and forth.
 If you have pain or problems with your incision when you do this, you may be bending the elbow too much and need to stop.